opf/openproject/docs/user-guide/nextcloud-integration/README.md

 ## Possible errors and troubleshooting

-- **OpenProject - No permissions to see the file:** If you are unable to to see the details of a file or are unable to open some of the linked files due to issues with permissions, you will be able to see the name, time of last modification and the name of the modifier but you will not be able to perform any further actions.
+- **OpenProject - No permissions to see the file:** If you are unable to see the details of a file or are unable to open some of the linked files due to issues with permissions, you will be able to see the name, time of last modification and the name of the modifier but you will not be able to perform any further actions.
 To open or access these files, you will need to contact your Nextcloud administrator or the creator of the file so that they can grant you the necessary permissions.
   ![OP_no_permissions](1_1_01-Not_all_files_available.png)

 - **OpenProject - User not logged in to Nextcloud:** You might see this error if you are not logged in to Nextcloud.
 You will still be able to see the list of linked files, but not perform any actions.
-Simply log in to your Nextcloud account to restore full functionality.
+To remedy this, simply log in to your Nextcloud account to restore full functionality.
   ![OP_login_error](1_0_01-Log_in_error.png)

-- **OpenProject - Connection error:** You will see this error when your OpenProject instance is unable to connect to your Nextcloud instance.
-In this case, you should contact the instance administrator to identify and to resolve the issue.
+- **OpenProject - Connection error:** You will see this error when your OpenProject instance is unable to connect to your Nextcloud instance for any number of reasons.
+Your best course of action is to get in touch with the administrator of your OpenProject and Nextcloud instances to identify and to resolve the issue.
   ![OP_connection_error](1_0_02-Connection_broken.png)

-- **OpenProject - File fetching error:** In rare ocassions, it is possible for the integration to not be able to fetch all the details of all linked files linked.
-A simple page refresh should solve the issue, but should the error persist, please contact your instance administrator.
+- **OpenProject - File fetching error:** In rare ocassions, it is possible for the integration to not be able to fetch all the details of all linked files.
+A simple page refresh should solve the issue, but should the error persist, please contact administrator of your OpenProject and Nextcloud instances.

   ![OP_fetching_error](1_0_03-Fetching_error.png)